vmware/weathervane/doc/userDocs/usersGuide.md

 that might prevent the data services from starting.
 Setting `reloadOnFailure` to true in these cases may result in unnecessary and possible lengthy reloads.

+#### Cassandra timeouts while loading data

+If many Application Instances are loading data concurrently, there is a possibility to overload the underlying storage.
+This may result in Cassandra timeouts that show up in the console window or container logs with messages such as:
+* > Cassandra timeout during write query at consistency LOCAL_ONE

+Weathervane can limit the max concurrency of loading data by specyfing the `prepareConcurrency` config option.
+This example limits loading data to `4` Application Instances at a time:

+`"prepareConcurrency" : 4,`

 ## Advanced Topics<a name="advanced"></a>

 ### Overview